Sapphire0628/Machine-Learning/Credit Card Approval Prediction/README.md

 | C  | Paid off that month  |
 | X  | No loan for the month  |

+The target is determined by below logic:

 <img src='./image/TargetDefinition.png' width='500'>

+### Data Cleaning

+#### Remove duplicate
+> After duplicate removal by using Pandas, the data left 32713 rows.
+#### Filter unwanted outliers
+> Handling ouliter using 99.7 rule(Make sure don't remove many information)
+#### Handle missing value
+> One variable has 14% missing values, which is the categorical feature.
+The solution is to ignore missing values.

+### Data Wrangling
+> One-hot encoding is utilized to transform categorical data into separate columns in the dataset.
+> Train-test splitting is applied at a ratio of 7:3 to prevent overfitting.
+> SMOTE (Synthetic Minority Over-sampling Technique) is employed to address imbalanced data.
+It's important to note that oversampling is performed after the train-test split to avoid the possibility of observations from the minority class in the training dataset appearing in the testing dataset.
+This ensures that the algorithm does not learn from similar instances and prevents any potential bias or cheating.